ITIL Basic Understanding¶

 Typically, IT changes are initiated after the IT problem management processes to:

 - fix the identified IT problem;

 - replace a faulty asset that leads to repeat incidents;

 - as a part of a major incident resolution.

 The goal of IT incident management is to minimize IT disruptions and restore services immediately.
 In some cases, implementing can lead to incidents, most of which are minor incidents caused by temporary service disruptions or service unavailability.
 The impact of such incidents can be minimized by proactively informing end users about the change implementation as well as anticipated incidents or service unavailability.
 In case of a major incident caused by a change, change management teams can immediately roll back the change to restore normalcy.

 Service Level Management¶

-The Service Level Management is used when a Consumer is going to use Service at a guaranteed level of quality.
+Service Level Management is used when a Consumer is going to use a Service at a guaranteed level of quality.
 It also covers monitoring activities conducted by Services to guarantee that Consumer requirements are met.
-The Service Level Agreement (SLAs) for each service should be documented in a service document ( Service Contract).
+The Service Level Agreement (SLA) for each service should be documented in a service document ( Service Contract).